secure and ethical business operations

 Many companies opt to have SOC 2 compliance for SaaS because SOC 2 is often seen as a gold standard for any service organization, and customers often want to see this level of certification to know their data is protected.
 This certification also makes companies look more legitimate, allowing businesses to expand more readily.
 Thus, meeting SOC 2 requirements and succeeding with the audit can be hugely beneficial for companies.

-What is SOC 2 Compliance vs ISO 27001?
+What Is SOC 2 Compliance vs ISO 27001?

 SOC 2 compliance and ISO 27001 are both valid protocols, however, SOC 2 may provide a higher standard of security for your organization.
 Both certifications can help businesses look more trustworthy and safer, but there are some key differences SaaS companies need to know.